Print

 3. In a large mixing bowl using a hand or stand mixer with the paddle attachment, add the butter and sugars.
 Beat on medium-high speed until pale and fluffy.

-4. Scrape down the bowl and add in the eggs (make sure they’re at room temp) and vanilla.
+4. Scrape down the bowl and add in the eggs and vanilla.
 Beat on medium-high speed again for about 3 minutes or until pale and creamy.

 5. Scrape down the bowl and give it a good mix again.